-All cash must be held in the safe prior to banking.
-Safes are kept locked & the keys are stored in a key safe.
+All cash must be held in a locked drawer prior to banking.-Drawers are kept locked & the keys are stored in a key safe.
 Banking will take place once every half-term which has been agreed by the Trust board due to the small amount of cash held by the trust.